KDE/kreenshot-editor/README.md

 TODO
 ----
+- SelectAll: do not show in main toolbar
+- SelectAll: when clicked the Select tool should be selected first
 - draw item => do not show move item cursor
+- use more KreenQGraphicsItemBase::graphicsItem()
 - op crop
     // TODO: this should also work for lines => add a "translate" method
 - when document is modified, it file status should become "modified"